myferr/garden/CONTRIBUTING.md

 ## 3. Make a Pull Request

-After editing `GARDEN.json`, commit and push your changes:
+Star this repository and after editing `GARDEN.json`, commit and push your changes:

 ```bash
 git add GARDEN.json